History of Eglin Air Force Base: Modern era

 Lockheed Martin successfully conducted the first test flight of a prototype NetFires Loitering Attack Missile (LAM) at Eglin Air Force Base, on 11 November 2002.
 The LAM vertically launched flawlessly, transitioned to stable flight and performed several maneuvers during the short flight test.
 Test objectives were successfully achieved.
 The Lockheed Martin-designed LAM was flown without a Laser Radar (LADAR) seeker or warhead.
 A solid rocket motor vertically launched the 7 in, 100-pound missile from a closed breach canister mounted in a Lockheed Martin prototype launcher.
-Control surfaces and a pivoting wing deployed as planned as the missile began its programmed assent-phase roll and pitch maneuver.
+Control surfaces and a pivoting wing deployed as planned as the missile began its programmed ascent-phase roll and pitch maneuver.
 Protective covers on the forward dome, scoring camera and turbojet inlet were ejected properly and engine start sequence began as scheduled.
 Turbojet ignition sequence completed approximately five seconds after launch, and the engine came up to speed as the prototype approached apogee.
 For the next eight minutes, the LAM prototype executed preprogrammed maneuvers over the Eglin test range, demonstrating impressive stability and validating aerodynamic performance, navigation and autopilot performance design parameters.

 The 'Massive Ordnance Air Blast' or 'Mother of All Bombs' (MOAB) was first tested live at Eglin AFB on 11 March 2003.

 In May 2003, seven Luftwaffe MiG-29A Fulcrums of Jagdgeschwader 73, visited Eglin to participate in Sniper 2003 training exercises, staging to the United States through Keflavik, Iceland.
 This was the MiGs' last major deployment before being dropped from the German Air Force.
 They were 29+02, 29+06, 29+08, 29+10, 29+14, 29+15 and 29+19.
 29+10 carried special markings that read "Fulcrum Farewell USA 2003".
 The Eastern Bloc aircraft flew training and secret missions with and against U.S. military units of the Air Force, Air National Guard, and U.S. Navy.
 Live missile launches were made against aerial targets, including BQM-34 Firebees, over the extensive water ranges.

 The X-43A-LS low-speed demonstrator underwent testing out of Auxiliary Field 6 in November 2003.

 From 2004, the Team Eglin Miniature Munitions Systems Group conducted development and testing of the GBU-39 Small Diameter Bomb, the fastest major acquisition program in Eglin history.

 In February 2004, the Classic Jets Aircraft Association held its annual convention at Eglin AFB.
 No Kum-Sok, the North Korean pilot who defected in a MiG-15bis to South Korea in 1953, the first of the type to be acquired and evaluated by the West, was a guest of honor and received his first MiG ride since his defection in a Polish-built MiG-15UTI two-seat trainer owned by the Red Star Aviation Museum.